Frequently Asked Questions

 On the FutureFit website click 'get started' and answer all the questions.
 Once you have answered the Basic Questions you will be able to sign up and create an account.
 If you choose to continue on and answer the Next Level questions, which will give you a more accurate carbon footprint, you can also Sign Up after answering those questions.
 After completing the registration process you will be sent an activation email.
 Once your email address has been verified you will be up and running on FutureFit.

 Why didn't I receive an activation email after I registered?

 If you sign up using Facebook or a Google gmail address you will not receive an activation email.
-If you sign up using another email address you should have recieved one.
+If you sign up using another email address you should have received one.
 Check your junk email folders as it may be in there.
 If it doesn't arrive we suggest trying to sign up again, and if you are still having trouble let us know.

 Why do you need my email and mobile number to sign-up for Futurefit?

 Once registered, you can choose to receive weekly email or SMS reminders about the actions you selected.
 We ask for your email address and mobile number so that those reminders can be sent.

 Why do I have to state my income?

 Your household income is used to estimate your initial carbon footprint, which is calculated using average household spending on different products and services.
 Your footprint is tailored to you based on the answers you provide.

 Is my income-related data kept confidential?

 Yes, your income and all other personal information you provide is kept confidential.
 Details that are publicly available on the FutureFit leaderboards include your name and carbon footprint.
 A selection of people's names and recent actions also display on the 'Who's getting FutureFit' section on the home page.